Antenatal & postnatal classes and education

-On completion of the programme, whānau are given their choice of safe sleep device, either a wahakura or pēpi pod, and a koha gift pack that comes with mattress, sheets, merino blanket, baby clothes and accessories.
+On completion of the programme, whānau are given their choice of safe sleep device, either a wahakura or pēpi pod, and a koha gift pack that comes with a mattress, sheets, merino blanket, baby clothes and accessories.

-The programme is a partnership between Nelson Marlborough Health’s Te Waka Hauora Māori Health team and Maternity Services; local Māori providers and community.
+The programme is a partnership between Nelson Marlborough Health’s Te Waka Hauora Māori Health team and Maternity Services; local Māori providers and the community.

 If you have more questions

 For more information or enquiries about Wānanga Hapūtanga, please email: [email protected]